I’ve mentioned motorcycle touring and hydration numerous times over the past few months.

 As mentioned above, every time I stop for coffee, I’ll have some water.

-But I also find another useful habit to maintain hydration when motorcycle touring is to drink water at mealtimes.
+But I also find another way to maintain hydration when motorcycle touring is to drink water at mealtimes.

 Of course, have your coffee and orange juice at breakfast.
 But finish with a glass of water.

-In the evening, have a glass of wine or beer with your dinner.
+Enjoy a glass of wine or beer with your dinner in the evening.
 But make sure there’s a jug of water for the table that you can sip on throughout your meal.

 7. Splash Out On A Hydration System For Motorcycle Touring

-I use hydration systems a lot when hiking up mountains or running in the fells.
+I use hydration systems when hiking up mountains or running in the fells.
 But I also use a hydration pack for motorcycle riding.

 They come in all sorts of shapes and sizes, but essentially, they all do the same thing.